p-argento/uni/LDS/LDS Notes on PYODBC.md

 In `Server Objects->Linked Server` there are linked servers, see slide 07.12; usually the folder is empty.
 This means that we can simulate a distributed query.

-In SSIS, open a new project and on the right go to "SSIS Packages" to build an ETL process.
-Is the .dtsx file, it is like a Only one project containing different packages?
-Each .dtsx is a dataflow (?).
-> How many packages do we need to create for the project?

-If you open the file of the professor, you get an error because you cannot open it, but you can still read it.
-...
-You can create nodes, and then use the toolbox on the left to add tools.
-Double click on the node if there is a problem, for example in OLEDB node you need to configure the connection.

-Use the blue arrow to link the nodes.

-Remember to change the path.
-NOT the computer, but the connection to the server.
-Use "English (USA)" local settings.

-Configurate both the connection manager and the mappings.
-Check that all the inputs are associated with an output.
-Drag&Drop if needed.

-> In the project.
-> In assignment 1, you can use pandas and whatever you want but you CANNOT modify the file.
-> From Assignment 2 on, you can modify the data, but you CANNOT use pandas.

-Use "encription: optional" in the login Management Studio.